Adebayo Salami: Higher education

 Adebayo Salami studied accounting at Kwara State College of Technology, Ilorin between 1972 and 1974, and obtained the OND (Ordinary National Diploma).
 He was at the famous Yaba College of Technology, Lagos, for his HND between 1976 and 1978.
 Later on in the early 2000s Adebayo received his Master of Business Administration degree from Imo State University.

 National Youth Service Corps

 Adebayo was mobilized as a member of the National Youth Corps in 1978 and served the mandatory one year of national service as an accountant in the old Kaduna state.
 Adebayo Salami as a young accountant served at the Federal Government owned National Freight Company in Kaduna between 1978 and 1979.
 He was so hardworking and effective during his service year that the management of National Freight gave him a job by retaining him after his service year.
 He worked as a young accountant in that office and soon became the company's principal accountant.

 Entrepreneurship

 The ambitious young man, Adebayo, later left National Freight Company to set up Aolat Nigeria Limited, a civil engineering and construction firm there in Kaduna.
-Soon he became a flourishing businessman in town and was fondly called by friends and business associates as, "The Young Millionare".
+Soon he became a flourishing businessman in town and was fondly called by friends and business associates as, "The Young Millionaire".